Heli Fire

-is a 1980 shoot 'em up video game developed by and published by Nintendo for arcades.
+is a 1980 fixed shooter video game developed by and published by Nintendo for arcades.
 Some sources claim that Ikegami Tsushinki also did design work on the game.
 Similar to Taito's Polaris (1980), players control a submarine and must survive as long as possible against a barrage of enemy attacks from the sea and above.

 Heli Fire was manufactured in both upright and cocktail arcade cabinets.
 It uses color raster graphics on a Sanyo 20-DZC monitor.
 The game can be played with one player or two players who alternate turns.
 The sound, provided by Hirokazu Tanaka, consists of one amplified monoural channel.